Advertisement

 The demand in China has weakened.
 People are spending less money.
 There’s less investment in the infrastructure, despite the government’s efforts.

 The trade war between the USA and China has weakened China’s currency and this is putting strains on its economy.
-To boost local spending, China’s central bank lowered its Reserve Requirement Ratio, making financing cost a bit cheaper.
+To boost local spending, China’s central bank lowered its Reserve Requirement Ratio, making financing costs a bit cheaper.
 This can certainly help the economy find much more stable ground.
 But they have to be careful about inflation.

 Honestly, every country, even with an open economy, has become quite insular.
 In India, the situation is no different.
-Growth has cooled down with slowdown in many industries.
+Growth has cooled down with a slowdown in many industries.

 This is one of those times when countries must work together to tackle the beast that lies ahead.
 Acting individually in self-interest might not necessarily be a good idea.
 Because even if one big country’s economy collapses, it’s going to affect virtually the entire world.
 And, in India, we don’t have that infrastructure and economists like Manmohan Singh who shielded India in the last global recession, to keep our economy untouched and unscathed.